 As a shrub that can live for decades, it's important to choose a lilac cultivar with a timeless appearance.
 A white-blooming shrub-like "Madame Florent Stepman" lilac can give the spring garden a traditional look, while complementing any house color.

 11 of 15

 Mrs. Edward Harding

-If you've been looking for a reason to purchase a garden bench, plant a 'Katherine Havemeyer' lilac.
+If you've been looking for a reason to purchase a garden bench, plant a "Katherine Havemeyer" lilac.
 The lush, bright pink panicles are as appealing to touch as they are to smell.
-Sitting beneath its May blossoms while you sip a cup of tea feels positively decadent.Continue to 14 of 16 below.
+Sitting beneath its May blossoms while you sip a cup of tea feels positively decadent.Continue to 13 of 15 below.

-The heavy spicy scent of 'Mechta' is just what you'd expect from a lilac.
-The silvery lavender blossoms look very feminine in the cottage garden, planted beside a white picket fence.
+The heavy spicy scent of "Mechta" is just what you'd expect from a lilac.
+The silvery lavender blossoms look very feminine in a cottage garden, planted beside a white picket fence.

 Syringa Vulgaris 'Andenken an Ludwig Spath'.
 Missouri Botanical Garden